qualiaMachine/deep-learning-intro/_episodes/04-advanced-layer-types.md

 - "Why do we need different types of layers?"
 - "What are good network designs for image data?"
 - "What is a convolutional layer?"
-- "How can we avoid overfitting?"
+- "How can we use different types of layers to prevent overfitting?"
 objectives:
 - "Understand why convolutional and pooling layers are useful for image data"
 - "Use normalization as preparation step for Deep Learning"